microsoft/virtualnodesOnAzureContainerInstances/Docs/NodeCustomizations.md

 **Some Notes**, to be explicit on how standby pools move the above settings into the node level:
 - If using standby pools, the UVM size will be predetermined by this VN2 configuration, regardless of what the requested pod size is.
 - If using standby pools, CCE policy is set at the node level.
 All pods scheduled to the node should have the same exact matching policy.
 If the pod has no policy specified it will run with the node's policy.
 If the pod has a policy specified, it has to match the node's policy or a client side validation will fail the pod creation.
-- If using standby pools, FPL configuration is set a the node level, and individual pod configuration of FPL will be ignored.

 ## Image Caching
 To cache an image to your standby pool, you will need to create a pod with annotation